Do’s and Don’ts for Exchangers

 Guest Post By: Hallie Chen, a Sophomore studying Accounting.
-She is a Global Business Center Study Abroad Scholarship Recipient, and she studied abroad through Foster Exchange at the National University of Singapore.
+She is a Global Business Center Study Abroad Scholarship Recipient, and she studied abroad through Foster Exchange at the National University of Singapore, during Winter Quarter and Spring Quarter 2022.

 My exchange was one of the most formative experiences of my life.
 I grew and changed more than I ever thought was possible in five short months, and I wanted to share some things that helped me to do so.
 While none of these tips are earth-shattering, I hope that they will help you to make the most of your own exchange.